The Procurement Act 2023 is changing. What you need to know.

-The Procurement Act 2023 is a new law that comes into effect on October 28th 2024.
+The Procurement Act 2023 is a new law that was due to come into effect on October 28th 2024, but has now been delayed until February 2025.
 It is set to bring about significant reform and changes to the rules and processes that govern UK procurement and how the public sector spends money.

 In simple terms, it is aimed at creating a more open and transparent public procurement process.